SammyK/LaravelFacebookSdk/README.md

 Just like `getLoginUrl()`, there is a wrapper for `getTokenFromRedirect()` that defaults the callback URL to whatever is set in the config.

+**Note:** always remove the trailing slash from your Application URL in the app/config/app.php file

 ```php
 try
 {